slaghuis/navigation_lite/README.md

 ## Planner Server
 Reads a Octree Map from the Map Server (external server using the [ROS2 Octomap Server](https://github.com/OctoMap/octomap_mapping) )and calculates a global flight plan.
 Returns a sequence of waypoints for the Controller Server to follow.

 This server uses plugins.
 It is important that you install a suitable plugin package.
-See [Naviagtion Lite Theta Star Plugin](https://github.com/slaghuis/navigation_lite_theta_star_plugin) for a well coded Theta Star algoritm.
+See Planner Plugins (https://github.com/slaghuis/planner_plugins) for a well coded Theta Star algoritm.
 Other plugins are also available.

 ## Dependancies
 This package needs a Octomap server [ROS2 Octomap Server](https://github.com/OctoMap/octomap_mapping).
 The Octomap server needs sensor_msgs::msg::PointCloud publisher to build the map.
 (One could also load a static map, bat that is noo fun).
 To asist, one could run the [Sensor PointCloud](https://github.com/slaghuis/sensor_pointcloud) package to read one or more range sensors, and publish the data in a point cloud.
 One day someone will sponsor me a Intel Realsense camera for my drone.

+The planner server also requires a plugin to funciton.
+See [Planner Plugins](https://github.com/slaghuis/planner_plugins)

 This package depend on the [Navigation Lite Interfaces](https://github.com/slaghuis/navigation_interfaces) for message definitions.